Healthy UNH Blogger: Suzanne Hogan , All Entries

 By: Suzanne Hogan

 The Memorial Union Building (aka the MUB) is a great place for entertainment with many activities being held every weekend.
 My personal favorite events of the MUB are the movies they offer.
 It's a great little date idea for a college budget.
 MUB movies play on large screen projectors in theaters 1 and 2 every Thursday, Friday, Saturday, and Sunday night.
 They offer two showings of each movie a night, one around 7pm and the other around 9pm.
 The movies are fairly recent and usually include one comedy and one action.
 This is a great alternative to going to the theaters in Newington, which charges about $12 per ticket.
 Tickets are only $4 with your UNH ID and $6 for nonstudents.
 They also have a concession stand known as The Notch.
 Here you can buy water, soda, candy, popcorn and other various snacks for your movie.
 Popcorn is only a dollar, so much cheaper than the same popcorn you might purchase at a regular theater.
 The movies are sometimes offered in 3D as well, which does cost $2 extra.
 The entire semester schedule is posted on the MUB website so you can mark your calendars with which movies you really want to see.
-Check out the listings here on the MUB website.Tagged In: entertainment, Healthy UNH, Memorial Union Building, Mental Health, movies, MUB, Suzanne Hogan
+Check out the listings here on the MUB website.Tagged In: entertainment, Healthy UNH, Memorial Union Building, Mental Health, mental wellness, movies, MUB, Suzanne Hogan

 By: Suzanne Hogan